abits/blueprints/README.rst

 ready to bootstrap your framework.
 It should also contain task which do the host configuration above.

-If you don't want nfs, just comment out the following line in the ``Vagrantfile``:
+If you don't want NFS, just comment out the following line in the ``Vagrantfile``:

 .. code:: ruby